WellArchitectedLabs/WellArchitectedLab.CloudNative/README.md

 # License

-This project is provided for training/demonstration purposes.
+This project is provided for demonstration purposes.

 ---